-First place to look for government statistics.
+First place to look for historic government statistics.
 Browse by topic or search by keyword and find tables on nearly any topic.
 Follow the source information to learn where to look next for similar statistics or data.
 Also a great source to learn about the major data-collecting agencies and programs in the U.S. government.
-The most recent volumes are available via the Statistical Abstract of the United States (2013-Present).

 Includes not only the decennial (10-year) census but also the Economic Census, the Survey of Business Owners, the American Community Survey, and other major data sets.
 Most searchers will want to start at the "American Factfinder."

 The International Data Base (IDB) offers a variety of demographic indicators for countries and areas of the world with a population of 5,000 or more.
 Funded by organizations that sponsor the research of the Census Bureau's International Programs Center for Demographic and Economic Studies